Theistic Satanism: Symbolism

 Since the 19th century, various small religious groups have emerged that identify as Satanists or use Satanic iconography.
-The Satanist groups that appeared after the 1960s are widely diverse, but two major trends are theistic Satanism and atheistic Satanism.
+The Satanist groups that appeared after the 1960s are widely diverse, but two major trends are nontheistic Satanism and theistic Satanism.
 Theistic Satanists venerate Satan as worthy of worship, viewing him not as omnipotent but rather as a patriarch.
 In contrast, atheistic Satanists regard Satan as a symbol of certain human traits.

-As well as using Satan as a center symbol, Baphomet, a deity allegedly worshipped by the Knights Templar, also has its symbolism in Satanism.
-The symbolism of Satan and Baphomet being symbolised solitary has its usage from claims that Freemasonry worshipped both Satan and Baphomet, as well as Lucifer, in their rituals.
-In some depictions the devil is depicted, like Baphomet, as a goat, therefore the goat and goat's head are significant symbols throughout theistic Satanism.
-The inverted pentagram is also a significant symbol used for Satanism, sometimes depicted with the goat's head of Baphomet within it, which originated from the Church of Satan.
-The pentagram is also used as the logo for The Satanic Temple, which also featured a goat's head and the head of Baphomet.
+Baphomet, a deity allegedly worshipped by the Knights Templar, frequently appears in Satanic symbolism, with usage based on claims that Freemasonry worshipped both Satan and Baphomet, as well as Lucifer, in their rituals.
+Both Satan and Baphomet are often depicted or symbolized as a goat, therefore the goat and goat's head are significant symbols throughout Satanism.
+The inverted pentagram is also a significant symbol used for Satanism, sometimes depicted with the goat's head of Baphomet within it, popularized by the Church of Satan.
 In most recent and modern times the "inverted cross" is used and seen as an anti-Christian and satanic symbol, used similarly in the way of the inverted pentagram.
-Starting with the 1960s, several TV productions and movie franchises featured the Cross of Saint Peter as a symbol representing the Antichrist and Satan making it one of the most popular satanic symbols today.